Help is on the way!

 Individual teletherapy is what most people picture when they think of counseling.
 It’s a private, one-on-one session between you and a licensed therapist.
 This format allows you to build a strong, trusting relationship with your counselor and focus entirely on your unique needs and goals.
 Accessing this kind of personalized support is straightforward, as individual teletherapy is a Medicare Part B covered service.
 At Blue Moon Senior Counseling, we specialize in providing individual teletherapy, ensuring you receive dedicated attention from a therapist who understands the challenges that can come with aging.
 These sessions offer a confidential space to talk through whatever is on your mind.

-Group Therapy
+Coverage for Group Therapy

 In addition to one-on-one sessions, Medicare Part B also covers group therapy conducted via telehealth.
 In a group setting, a therapist facilitates a session with several individuals who may be facing similar challenges.
 This can be a powerful way to gain new perspectives, share your experiences, and realize you aren’t alone in what you’re feeling.
 Hearing from others on a similar path can create a strong sense of community and mutual support.
 While some practices offer group sessions, many seniors prefer the privacy and tailored approach of individual therapy to work through personal concerns.

-Covered Mental Health Conditions
+Which Mental Health Conditions Are Covered?

 Geriatric counseling is designed to address the specific emotional and mental health challenges that can arise later in life.
 Medicare coverage extends to therapy for a wide range of conditions, so you can get help for what you’re actually experiencing.
 This includes support for depression, anxiety, and managing stress.
 Therapy can also provide a safe space for working through life transitions, such as retirement or a new medical diagnosis.
 Many seniors also seek bereavement counseling to cope with the loss of a loved one or find strategies to manage feelings of loneliness and isolation.
 No matter the reason, support is available.